Photography : Where does it end?

 Lighting, Now lighting takes the longest to learn.
 Well it did for me as it involves lots of learning and techniques trial and errors.
 As well as buying more equipment.

 If however your on a budget.
-I recommend a budget light set up, Now which form of lighting do you require?.
-I would suggest deciding on what you want to photograph first, for example if you want to get into portrait photography.
+I recommend a budget light set up, Now which form of lighting do you need?.
+I would suggest deciding on what you want to photograph first, such as if you want to get into portrait photography.
 Then either some strobe lights or continuous lighting setup would be a place to start.

 Continuous Lighting, strobe lighting what are these?, I hear you say.
 Well Continuous is where the lights are on all the time very much like a room light.
 You can get lights that have a variable dimmer which is better, with these lights you get a constant lighting effect on your subject.
 So you can see the light effect it is creating at all times.
 Very useful when starting out.